The Interoperable Europe Act: a revolution in the design of public services?

 • a governance framework.

 To support these pillars, the Commission’s proposal also introduces two new general obligations for public sector bodies.
 To begin with, they will have to perform interoperability assessments.
-In other words, an interoperability assessment will be mandatory for any change to, or introduction of, an information system or system component of cross-border relevance that enables public services to be delivered or managed electronically.
-And secondly, they will have to support the sharing of interoperability solutions within the public sector.
+These assessments will be mandatory for any change to, or introduction of, an information system or system component of cross-border relevance that enables public services to be delivered or managed electronically.
+Secondly, they will have to support the sharing of interoperability solutions within the public sector.

 A new paradigm for public services?

-If you ask us, the Interoperable Europe Act could very well usher in a new era of European policymaking.
-In that new era, policymaking, just as regulation itself, will be fully digital-ready and interoperable-by-design.
-Such innovative policymaking, in fact, is part already of the European Commision’s Better Regulation agenda.
-That agenda also includes a number of regulation guidelines and a toolbox.
-These should help provide concrete guidance to European Commission services when preparing new initiatives and proposals as well as when managing and evaluating existing legislation.
+In our view, the Interoperable Europe Act could usher in a new era of European policymaking.
+In that new era, policymaking, just like regulation itself, will be fully digital-ready and interoperable by design.
+Such innovative policymaking, is, in fact, already part of the European Commission’s Better Regulation agenda.
+That agenda also includes a number of regulation guidelines and a toolbox which should help provide concrete guidance to European Commission services when preparing new initiatives and proposals as well as when managing and evaluating existing legislation.

-Since Sopra Steria is an expert on interoperability, notably in the Homeland Security area, it should come as no surprise that we have been a key technology partner of eu-LISA for many years. eu-LISA is the EU Agency in charge of the operational management of the EU’s Large-scale IT Systems in the Area of freedom, security and justice (LISA).
-The Agency has taken on an approach that puts interoperability at the centre of each of its projects.
-It goes without saying that we are very happy to support eu-LISA in those projects.
+Since Sopra Steria is an expert on interoperability, notably in the area of Homeland Security, it should come as no surprise that we have been a key technology partner of the EU’s Large-scale IT Systems in the Area of freedom, security and justice (LISA) for many years.
+The Agency has taken an approach that puts interoperability at the centre of each of its projects, and we are proud to support eu LISA in those projects.
 However, our support is not limited to eu-LISA and the interoperability of information systems alone.

-We are also a – real and potential – trusted partner of any public organisation that will have to implement the above-mentioned interoperability-by-design.
-Because of our commitment to that specific area of expertise, we also participated in last year’s SEMIC Conference on ‘Data Spaces in an Interoperable Europe’.
+We are also a – real and potential – trusted partner of any public organisation that will have to implement the above-mentioned interoperability by design.Thanks to our commitment to that specific area of expertise, we also participated in last year’s SEMIC Conference on ‘Data Spaces in an Interoperable Europe’.

 What are your thoughts on the EU’s interoperability strategy?
 Don’t hesitate to contact us and enter the discussion!